evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 520 liters.
-With the rear seat down, it is 1480 liters.
+The trunk offers a cargo capacity of 520 liters (18.4 CU FT).
+With the rear seat folded down, this expands to 1480 liters (52.3 CU FT).
 On the roof, you can load up to 80 kg (176.4 lbs).

-The maxium weight of the car is 2640 kg (5820 lbs), and with the base weight of 2108 kg (4647 lbs), you can max load 532 kg (1173 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The vehicle’s maximum weight is 2640 kg (5820 lbs), with a base weight of 2108 kg (4647 lbs).
+This allows for a maximum load of 532 kg (1173 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1250, and on unbraked, it is 750 kg (2756/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1250 kg (2756 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 ### Availability & Pricing